dgaydukov/cert-spring5/files/spring5.md

 Spring aop keywords
 * `Join point` - well-defined point during code execution (e.g. method call, object instantiation).
 In Spring AOP it's always method call.
+* `Pointcut` - join point with applied advice
-* `Advice` - piece of code that executes at particular jointpoint
+* `Advice` - piece of code that executes at particular join point
-* `Pointcut` - jointpoint with applied advice
 * `Aspect` - advice + pointcut
-* `Weaving` - process of inserting aspect into code (3 types => compile(AspectJ), LTW(load-time weaving AspecJ, done during class loading), dynamic(Spring AOP))
+* `Weaving` - process of inserting aspect into code (3 types => compile(AspectJ), LTW(load-time weaving AspecJ, done during class loading), dynamic(Spring AOP)).
+Using compile or load-time weaving we can intercept internal calls and private methods.
-* `Target` - object whose flow is modified by aspect
+* `Target` - original object whose flow is modified by aspect
-* `Introduction` - modification of code on the fly (e.g. add interface to a class)
 * `AOP proxy` - an object created by the AOP framework in order to implement the aspect contracts (advise method executions and so on).
 In the Spring Framework, an AOP proxy will be a JDK dynamic proxy or a CGLIB proxy.

-Spring aop can be applied only to public methods.
-If you want advice protected/private or constructors you should use compile-time weaving from AspectJ.
+* `Introduction` - modification of code on the fly (e.g. add interface to a class)

 Spring supports 6 types of advices
-* `org.springframework.aop.MethodBeforeAdvice` (@Before) - before method execution. has access to params.
-In case of exception, jointpoint is not called
+* `org.springframework.aop.MethodBeforeAdvice/@Before` - before method execution. has access to params.
+In case of exception, join point is not called
-* `org.springframework.aop.AfterReturningAdvice` (@AfterReturning) -  after method executed, has access to params & return value.
+* `org.springframework.aop.AfterReturningAdvice/@AfterReturning` -  after method executed, has access to params & return value.
 If method execution throws exception, not called.
 If advice throws exception, code won't proceed further (so you can implement some after validation)
-* `org.springframework.aop.AfterAdvice` (@After) - cause would be executed no matter what
+* `org.springframework.aop.AfterAdvice/@After` - cause would be executed no matter what
-* `org.aopalliance.intercept.MethodInterceptor` (@Around) - has full control over method execution
+* `org.aopalliance.intercept.MethodInterceptor/@Around` - has full control over method execution
-* `org.springframework.aop.ThrowsAdvice` (@AfterThrowing) run if execution method throws exception
+* `org.springframework.aop.ThrowsAdvice/@AfterThrowing` run if execution method throws exception
-* `org.springframework.aop.IntroductionAdvisor` (no annotation, have to manuaaly create such a bean with ProxyFactoryBean) add special logic to class
+* `org.springframework.aop.IntroductionAdvisor/@DeclareParents` (no annotation, have to manually create such a bean with `ProxyFactoryBean`) add special logic to class

 3 advices example (before, after, around).
 Notice that proxy is changed object, not original
 ```java